paul-reiners/super-duper-drive/README.md

  - The user should be able to store credentials for specific websites and see a list of the credentials they've previously stored.
 If you display passwords in this list, make sure they're encrypted!
  - The user should be able to view/edit or delete individual credentials.
 When the user views the credential, they should be able to see the unencrypted password.

-The home page should have a logout button that allows the user to logout of the application and keep their data private.
+The home page has a logout button that allows the user to logout of the application and keep their data private.

 ### Testing
 Your tech lead trusts you to do a good job, but testing is important whether you're an excel number-cruncher or a full-stack coding superstar!
 The QA team at Super*Duper*Drive carries out extensive user testing.
 Still, your tech lead wants you to write some simple Selenium tests to verify user-facing functionality and prove that your code is feature-complete before the testers get their hands on it.